soerenkoehler/fork-lectrote/README.md

     python3 makedist.py linux
     python3 makedist.py win32-x64

+To build a universal (Intel/ARM) Mac binary, you must first build the Intel and ARM binaries.
+This command will build all three:

+    python3 makedist.py darwin

-If you want to code-sign the Mac version, you currently have to do it manually between the `-b` and `-z` steps.
-Yes, I should add an option for this.
+If you want to code-sign the Mac version, use the `--macsign` argument:

+    python3 makedist.py darwin --macsign 'Developer ID Application: ...'

+You must be a registered Apple developer to do this.
+The argument must be the name of the "Developer Id Application" certificate in your keychain.
+Run the Keychain Access app to see this.
+If you don't have one, the easiest way to set it up is to run Xcode, open the Preferences, select Accounts, and hit Manage Certificates.

+Building a *signed* universal Mac version is unfortunately a pain in the butt.
+You must (a) build the `darwin-x64` and `darwin-arm64` versions unsigned; (b) build `darwin-univ` with the `--macsign` argument; (c) build the first two again with the `--macsign` argument.
+I may streamline this in the future.

 ## Packaging a bound game